One more newspaper for Buffett, this time in Greensboro, N.C

 Buffett is on a buying spree and has amassed 30 daily newspapers in Texas, Virginia, Nebraska, Iowa and other states in the U.S. Southeast.
 He has his eyes on other properties, including Tribune Co's Morning Call in Allentown, Pennsylvania.

-Berkshire also holds stakes in Lee Enterprises(LEE.N), Gannett Co(GCI.N), and the Washington Post CoWPO.N.
+Berkshire also holds stakes in Lee Enterprises, Gannett Co, and the Washington Post Co.

 (Reporting By Jennifer Saba in New York; Editing by Steve Orlofsky)